 How will my solution be evaluated?

-- Scalability: Can the solution be grown and scaled to affect the lives of more people?
+- Scalability*: The solution can be scaled to affect the lives of more people.

 What will I get if my solution is selected?

 There's more than $1.6 million of funding available for the 2019 Solver Class.
 If you are selected as a Solver, you’ll receive a $10,000 grant from Solve, as well as access to the prize funding below.
 Visit each Challenges page to learn more about prizes.

 However, being a Solver is about much more than prize funding.
 When you join our MIT-backed network, you'll receive 12 months of personalized support with intentional introductions to members of Solve’s cross-sector community.
 Through these connections, you'll build the partnerships needed to accelerate your work, validate your impact and business model, and scale your solution.